Amatara Wellness Resort, Phuket, Thailand

 From 39106 TBH per person for three nights, sharing a bay view suite in low season, including full board, transfers and all consultations and treatments within selected package.
 From 46798 TBH per person for three nights, sharing a bay view suite in low season, including full board, transfers and all consultations and treatments within selected package.

 Best for: Those who love the finer things in life and are seeking pampering and luxury.

 Not for: Those in need of a digital detox or deeper psychological work.

-Set in a peaceful corner of Cape Panwa on the Andaman Sea in Phuket, the family-friendly Amatara Wellness Resort offers the height of luxury and relaxation.
+In a nutshell: Set in a peaceful corner of Cape Panwa on the Andaman Sea in Phuket, the family-friendly Amatara Wellness Resort offers the height of luxury and relaxation.
 Experienced and welcoming staff will take care of your every need as you immerse yourself in a tailored retreat programme.
 Whether you are here to detox, improve fitness or simply unwind with a friend, loved one or your family, you’ll be nurtured and supported to find balance at this sumptuous 5-star resort.

 The attention to detail, from cold towels at dinner to flower garlands and floral displays in the room.
 Every element feels well thought out, designed to ease you into the gently opulent surroundings.
 You’ll be greeted by smiling staff throughout lush grounds, and people seem genuinely pleased to work here.

 The instagrammers.
 It is stunning here, so not surprising that the place feels like a photo shoot at times, which might be fun for people watching, but can irritate some guests.

 Frances Trussell reviews a stress and burnout recovery programme at Amatara Wellness Resort on Phuket in Thailand with her husband and finds glorious surroundings, attentive staff, deeply soothing treatments and every reason to celebrate.Have a peek